pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-part2.rst

   character.

-These and other issues are discussed in more depth and with examples in Appendix :ref:`coding-standard`, and in particular in Sect. :ref:`CodingStandards`.
+These and other issues are discussed in more depth and with examples in Appendix :ref:`manualAppendixB`, and in particular in Sect. :ref:`manApBCodingStandard`.

 .. _S-new-output-diagnostics: